-Mind provides advice and support to empower anyone experiencing a mental health problem to take control of their own mental health and find the coping strategies and treatments that works best for them.
+Mind provides advice and support to empower anyone experiencing a mental health problem to take control of their own mental health and find the coping strategies and treatments that work best for them.

 Each year, Mind’s network of approximately 140 local Minds deliver services to over 395,000 people in their communities, including counselling and therapy sessions, employment training schemes, peer support programmes, befriending services, drop-in centres and supporting housing.